 REALITY: children are very emotional and irrational as they are not able to process like adults.
 Even when they are happy or over excited they may scream and shout.
 They tend to exhibit maladaptive behaviours to communicate their pain.
 For parents who are not able to withstand their child’s negative emotions (or making some emotions like anger or fear unacceptable) means your child will find it very difficult to handle their emotions when they are older.

-LOVE ILLUSION #5: you call you child pet names or jokingly label them ‘a little monkey’ or mummy’s little terror as a term of endearment
+LOVE ILLUSION #5: you negatively label your child as a term of endearment

 REALITY: labelling a child according to the way you see them behave is self fulfilling and children will grow up to fill those shoes.
 Children want to please you.
 What you think you become.
 It’s rooted in our belief system and all the messages we got whilst we were growing up.
 They stay in us for years to come and sometimes we bury them deep but we still behave in ways as if those messages were true.
-Be careful what message you give to your children and that you are not locking them into a role.
-It’s about their behaviour anyway – not them!
+Pay attention to what message you give to your children and that you are not locking them into a role.
+Children in roles are cut off from their authentic selves.

-LOVE ILLUSION #6: you want your child to do well so that they have a good start in life
+LOVE ILLUSION #6: you want your child to do well so they have a better start in life

-REALITY: be careful that what sits behind this loving intention is one of your unfulfilled ambitions which means that you will bask in your child’s glory and vicariously life your life through your child.
+REALITY: Make sure that what sits behind this loving intention isn’t one of your unfulfilled ambitions.
 Your child is a an individual who deserves the chance to explore and discover what feels right for them.
 In not doing so, your child may grow up with feelings of not being good enough as they are unable to fulfil your needs no matter how hard they try.